-Nausea is a sensation of discomfort and clutter at the level of the stomach, accompanied at times by dizziness, cold sweat and abundant salivation, which can be followed by vomiting.
+Nausea is a sensation of discomfort, accompanied at times by dizziness, cold sweat and abundant salivation, which can be followed by vomiting.

-Vomiting is the rapid and forced emission from the mouth, through the esophagus and pharynx, of the contents of the stomach and exceptionally of the intestine (foods or other ingested substances, gastric juices, mucus, blood).
+Vomiting is the rapid and forced emission from the mouth, through the oesophagus and pharynx, of the contents of the stomach and in exceptional cases from the intestine of foods or other ingested substances, gastric juices, mucus and blood.

-- Make small and frequent meals: split meals into 5-6 snacks so that the stomach never stays empty, and chew food slowly
+- Have small and frequent meals: split meals into 5-6 snacks so that the stomach never stays empty, and chew food slowly

 - It is preferable to have someone prepare your meals, or you can prepare meals, freeze them and then heat them on days when you do not feel well

-- Avoid sweets, fried foods, fatty foods and very tasty/spicy foods
+- Avoid sweets, fried food. fatty food and very tasty/spicy food.

 - Avoid alcoholic and theine-containing beverages and caffeine

-- It can be useful to chew a brown rice cake, better if salted.
-Alternatively, you can add a tip of a teaspoon of miso (fermented seasoning rich in protein and vital enzymes, consisting of yellow soy, salt, rice or barley)
+- Have a salted brown rice cake.
+Alternatively, you can add a pinch of miso (fermented seasoning rich in protein and vital enzymes, consisting of yellow soya, salt, rice or barley)

-- You can get help from ginger (without exceeding in quantities): you can sip a ginger herbal tea, eat candied ginger, or add to the preparations the fresh chopped root or dried ginger.
-However, if you have problems with inflammation at the level of the oral cord, the use of ginger is not recommended
+- You can ease symptoms with gingerbut do not exceed quantities: Sip a ginger herbal tea, eat candied ginger, or add the freshly chopped root or dried ginger to dishes.
+However, if you have problems with inflammation of the oral cord, the use of ginger is not recommended

-- When you have nausea, initially it is useful to eat only light foods such as soups or cream puddings and gradually add small portions of your favorite dishes
+- When you have nausea, it is initially useful to eat only light foods such as soups or cream puddingsand gradually add small portions of your favourite dishes

-- Drink plenty of water throughout the day and not only during meals making small sips.
+- Drink plenty of water throughout the dayand not only during meals.
+Water should be sipped.
 Also drink tea (mint for example), fruit juices and herbal teas

 - Malnutrition and cachexia in patients with head and neck cancer treated with (chemo) radiotherapy.
 Gorenc M. et al. Rep Pract Oncol Radiother.
 (2015).